hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 There may also be a fourth step where the secondary must fall back to AXFR because, e.g., the primary does not support IXFR.

-However it is noted that most widely used open source authoritative nameserver implementations (including both [BIND](https://www.isc.org/bind/) and [NSD](https://www.nlnetlabs.nl/projects/nsd/about/)) do IXFR using TCP by default in their latest releases.
+However it is noted that most widely used open source authoritative nameserver implementations (including both [@BIND] and [@NSD] do IXFR using TCP by default in their latest releases.
 For BIND TCP connections are sometimes used for SOA queries but in general they are not used persistently and close after an IXFR is completed.

 ## Data Leakage of NOTIFY and SOA Message Exchanges